-Enhance Your Study With Overview Articles on All 66 Books of the Bible
+Enhance Your Study: Articles on All 66 Bible Books

-This year we completed a series of articles on each of the 66 books of the Bible.
+We completed articles on each of the 66 books of the Bible.
 The background, outlines and other information can help you in getting the most out of each book.

 After six years and contributions by 10 authors and a number of editors, we have finally published overview articles about each book of the Bible on the Life, Hope & Truth website.